sachin-deshik-10/sachin-deshik-10/README.md

 ## 🌟 Who Am I?

 Hi, I’m **Sachin Deshik** — Electronics & Communication Engineer by degree, technology explorer by passion, and creative problem solver by default.
-I love standing at the crossroads of code, creativity, and curiosity.
+I love standing at the crossroads of code, creativity, security, and design.

 - 🤖 **AI Lover:** Building smart systems that surprise me (and sometimes, scare me a little).
 - 🔐 **Security Buff:** Because “It works!” isn’t enough—it must be secure!